List of The Blacklist characters: Donald Ressler

 In "Dr. Bogdan Krilov", Ressler follows an anonymous tip on Reven Wright's disappearance that leads to a woman living with her sister who has claimed she saw Hitchin order some men carrying a rolled carpet.
 When he delved further, the woman admitted she saw a foot come out of the carpet, leading Reesler to suspect that Hitchin murdered Wright.
 Before he could take the woman into protective custody, Ressler and she are attacked by men presumably working for Hitchin.
 However, Liz and Samar suspect he was being manipulated by Kaplan after Krilov confesses.
 They stop Ressler just in time from killing Hitchin and Liz revealing he was under the influence of propofol and manipulated to kill Hitchin by Kaplan and Krilov.
 Despite standing down, Ressler is later taken into custody with his FBI badge revoked.

 In "The Debt Collector", when he is accused by Gale of wanting to help Red, Ressler reprimands him for being selfish.
 He points out to Gale that he was on another assignment by looking into Wright's murder and had no time to deal with Red's shenanigans.
 Ressler lost his badge upon being under the influence of propofol and nearly killed Hitchin had Liz and Samar not stopped him.
 The last thing he needed is Gale causing him more problems with his life.
 He later apologizes to Ressler upon learning what happened to him.

-In "Mr. Kaplan", Ressler informs Cooper, Liz, and Samar that Gale has gotten enough intel to demand an indictment on the Task Force involving Red, from the grand jury.
+In "Mr. Kaplan", Ressler informs Cooper, Liz, and Samar that Gale has gotten enough intelligence to demand an indictment on the task force involving Red from the grand jury.